negligible-mass/minifreak-converter/README.md

 using this tool, it is not an official Arturia tool and can result in harm to your device.

-***At this time it is not possible to remove any custom samples from the hardware Minifreak.
-If you choose to synchronize any samples or wavetables to the hardware synth, be advised that this is irreversible and may damage your device!***

 A **single self-contained `index.html`** that converts audio into Arturia **MiniFreak V** user content, entirely in the browser.
 No install, no Python, no server, no dependencies — and nothing is uploaded anywhere.